woupiestek/rlox/log.md

 ## 2023-06-03

+- using a custom allocation to count allocated bytes
 - add README
-- using a custom allocation to count allocated bytes
+- one stack of locals
+- ~~replace Kind with fat pointer to trait object: the 'handler' idea.~~
 - & mut instead of Box for compilers
-- one stack of locals
-- replace Kind with fat pointer to trait object: the 'handler' idea.
-Difference: one tracer for all obj of a type.

 ### byte countering allocator

 Already found that replacing the allocator requires getting into unstalble rust apis, and I don't want to do that now.
 To make matters worse, allocators are supposed to be immutable, so another workaround is needed for counting.

 Alternatives: guestimate sizes on allocation...
 Analysis:

 - strings are heap allocated, but immutable in lox
 - chunks have heap allocated members, but don't change size at runtime.
 - classes have heap allocated members, but these costs are determined at initialisation time.
 - this leaves instances, which are the only actually dynamically sized structures.

 If the compiler could resolve super classes, then method tables could be constructed by the compiler.
 Did a little test:super classes can be dynamic, so the size of a class is not determined at compile time.

 This is a plan: when storing object on the heap, estimate the number of bytes allocated do extra updates when building classes and setting properties.

 ### Traceable vs Tracer

 Maybe separate the trait that connects the kind to a type form...

 reason not to work with `dyn` is that fat pointers take up more space. but couldn't 'kind' be replaced by one fat pointer?

 Can you do `type Target` and still be object safe?
 All because a fat pointer takes up too much space.

+I am not content with the visitor now, but maybe it can work with a macro instead.

+### less clumsy call

+What if we waited to get the arity from the stack until we need it?

 ## 2023-06-03

 - add README
 - ~~more clox like string implementation~~
 - using a custom allocation to count allocated bytes
 - & mut instead of Box for compilers